bogdan-szabo-sociomantic/ocean-1/README.rst

 New Features
 ^^^^^^^^^^^^

+``ocean.util.Unittest``
+  `enforce` and `enforceRel` methods were added which throw test-specific exception class instance with better message formatting than built-in assert.

 ``ocean.util.container.map``
   Every BucketSet based class now features an interruptible iterator, allowing a `foreach` to be interrupted (by `break`) and continued where it left off.
 It is